-Today we will discuss why localization is particularly essential for success in the Japanese market and some key points to keep in mind when localizing for Japan.
+Today, we will discuss why localization is extremely important to succeed in the Japanese market and key points to keep in mind when localizing for Japan.
 If you’re considering to enter the Japanese market soon, or have already entered but struggling still to adapt, read on below.

 Extremely Low English Proficiency

-Did you know Japan is one of the most ethnically homogenous countries in the world?
-As an island nation, the country has been and is still relatively isolated to this day.
+As an island nation, Japan has historically been and is still relatively isolated to this day.
 Although the country has opened up its doors more recently with regards to immigration and is slowly becoming more international, English proficiency amongst the population is extremely low.
 You will find that most people in Japan, even those who have received higher education, can barely understand basic English.
 In fact, Japan is one of the lowest scoring countries in Asia for the TOEFL iBT English proficiency test, according to ETS.
-If your communication is not in Japanese, it will not be understood in Japan, period.
+Basically, if your communication is not in Japanese, it will not be understood in Japan, period.

 Different Formats and Standards

 Japan has distinct formats for displaying common fields existing on websites, such as date, time, and currency.
-Furthermore, names are in the order of last name followed by the first; address and zip code differ from Western countries as well.
-Though these may seem like minor details, they will stick out like a sore thumb if not done right, indicating to the Japanese audience that the site was not properly localized, and can also cause errors in the shopping or account creation processes, or leave Japanese customers confused since the input fields do not follow the format they are accustomed to.
+Furthermore, names are in the order of the last name followed by the first; address, postal code, and phone number formats differ from Western countries as well.
+Though these may seem like minor details, they will stick out like a sore thumb if not done right, indicating that the site was not properly localized.
+Incorrect formats can also cause errors for e-Commerce sites during checkout or account creation processes, or leave Japanese customers confused since the input fields do not follow the format they are accustomed to.
 Finally, payment for e-Commerce is not limited to credit cards and services like Paypal.
 Customers expect to also be able to pay using cash-on-delivery, bank transfer, or at nearby convenience stores; not having these payment options will decrease the likelihood of customers finalizing purchases.

 I hope we got across from this post the importance of localization, and how it shouldn’t simply stop at linguistic translation.
-A full understanding of the market, culture and language is necessary to adapt your entire strategy in a way that resonates, attracts, and cultivates trust with the Japanese audience.
+A full understanding of the market, culture, and language is necessary to adapt your entire strategy in a way that resonates, attracts, and cultivates trust with the Japanese audience.